alexandramartinez/dataweave-scripts/README.md

 ### getChildren

 Creates a tree from a flat array with parent/child relationship.
+Please note there are two versions of this same functionality.

+#### getChildren v1 (2021)

 Video: [DataWeave Scripts Repo: getChildren recursive function | #Codetober 2021 Day 9](https://youtu.be/ZRm1POYgwG0)